FreGeh/compSetup/README.md

   - Advanced Algorithms: [ocw.mit.edu/courses/6-854j-advanced-algorithms-fall-2008](https://ocw.mit.edu/courses/6-854j-advanced-algorithms-fall-2008/)
 - **Algorithms by Robert Sedgewick and Kevin Wayne** (Highly-rated online book): [algs4.cs.princeton.edu/home](https://algs4.cs.princeton.edu/home/)
 - **CP Ressources Wiki**: [github.com/lnishan/awesome-competitive-programming](https://github.com/lnishan/awesome-competitive-programming)

+# Contribute

+Thank you for the interest in this page :)
+I would appreciate any help to keep it up to date and fix any errors and add improvements if needed.

+## How
+1. For new additions or specific modifications create [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+2. For general suggestions create an [Issue](https://github.com/FreGeh/competitiveProgrammingSetup/issues/new/choose)
+3. Or just message me directly per E-Mail (fregeh7@gmail.com)

+## ToDos
+- add more ressources, but keep it short
+- better explanations that are precise and understandable even for beginners
+- add screenshots/gifs where needed
+- improve visual appeal